 As we’ve already established, holiday shoppers are plagued with emotions that make level-headed shopping difficult.
 Think of shopping during the holiday season as being similar to driving under the influence.
 Your judgment and self-control are likely to be impaired.
 Let your shopping list be your designated driver- and hand it the keys.

 Don’t carry revolving debt from last year

 Revolving debt-derived credit is dangerous to use at any time.
-It’s a fast and easy way to get credit, however revolving credit is one of the factors that determines your credit score.
+It’s a fast and easy way to get credit, however revolving credit is one of the factors that determine your credit score.
 It’s also a highway to getting in over your head.
 If you plan carefully, revolving debt can be accepted for one year.
 But if you’re carrying revolving debt from a previous holiday season, taking on more this year probably means you’ve waded into deep water and this could affect your credit.